 The company also launched today a new, digital corporate responsibility platform within Lowe’s newsroom.
 From environmental stewardship programs to community revitalization efforts, the site offers year-round sustainability updates and showcases stories that demonstrate Lowe’s purpose – to help people love where they live.

 The 2017 report introduces new goals to advance the company’s corporate responsibility efforts.
 The company will work toward the following goals by 2025:

-- Lowe’s and Lowe’s Charitable and Educational Foundation will invest $350 million in local communities through partnerships and charitable contributions.
+- Lowe’s and Lowe’s Foundation will invest $350 million in local communities through partnerships and charitable contributions.

 - Lowe’s employees will contribute more than 3 million volunteer hours to improve the communities where they live, work and play.

 - Lowe’s will ensure 100 percent of strategic suppliers have sustainability goals.

 - Lowe’s will increase the number of eco-friendly products available to customers, helping them save more than $40 billion in energy costs through sale of ENERGY STAR products.

 - One-hundred percent of wood products will be responsibly sourced.

 “We made great progress in our commitment to corporate responsibility in 2017, including achieving a 2020 goal early by reducing U.S. store carbon emissions,” said Colleen B. Penhall, Lowe’s vice president of corporate social responsibility.
 “We look forward to building on that momentum as we advance our efforts to meet all of our corporate responsibility goals.
 We remain committed to using our time, talents and resources to deliver on our purpose and grow in a way that makes our world better and our communities stronger.”